raul23/pyebooktools/docs/examples.rst

 |

+`:information_source:`

   Note that the metadata folders contain only one file each as expected.

 References
 ==========